-If you care about high standards of care, then you would see a board-certified practitioner in any field.
-Diplomates of Oriental Medicine, certified by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM), are fully qualified to practice herbal medicine, well-versed in biomedicine, and adhere to clean needle techniques and high safety standards, qualifications which go above and beyond the minimum requirements for New York State licensure.
-You can read more about this certification here: http://www.nccaom.org/visitors/consumers.
+Currently, professional licensure in Acupuncture is the only legal requirement in New York to practice Chinese Medicine.
+Taking the extra step to become board-certified is a voluntary process, which reflects a commitment to higher standards, continuing education, and higher quality of medical care.
+Many of the best acupuncturists in New York are those who are board-certified.
+Diplomates of Oriental Medicine, certified by the National Certification Commission of Acupuncture and Oriental Medicine (NCCAOM), are fully qualified to practice herbal medicine, well-versed in biomedicine, and adhere to clean needle techniques and high safety standards.
+You can read more about this certification on their website.
 A board certification by the American Board of Oriental Reproductive Medicine (ABORM) is considered the gold standard amongst fertility acupuncturists in North America.
-Fellows of the ABORM have advanced training in Eastern and Western reproductive medicine, have passed a rigorous certification exam, and can work collaboratively with other doctors to provide comprehensive, evidence-based care.
-You can read more about this specialization board here: https://aborm.org/patients/
+Fellows of ABORM demonstrate a higher level of specialization in Eastern and Western reproductive medicine.
+They can work collaboratively with other doctors and healthcare practitioners to provide comprehensive, evidence-based care.
+You can read more about this specialization board on their website.

 Most people do not feel any discomfort during treatments.
 Your comfort is very important to me.
 Some parts of the body are more sensitive than others, so you may feel a slight prick at certain areas.
 At most, you may feel a heavy sensation around the needle site, which means the point is active and effective.
 When this happens, we call it "De Qi" -- arriving Qi.

 Depending on what you're being treated for, most patients begin to see improvement within the first one or two treatments.
 For menstrual irregularities, expect improvements within 2-6 cycles.
 Recovery times may vary depending on other health complications.

 Are there side effects?